-The Cayenne GTS features a massaged version of the S's 4.8-liter that produces 420 horsepower and 381 lb-ft of torque.
-Unlike the first-generation GTS, which was available with a unique-for-the-segment six-speed manual transmission, the current model is available exclusively with an eight-speed automatic transmission with an integrated stop-start system to boost fuel economy.
+The Cayenne GTS features a massaged version of the S' 3.6-liter that produces 440 horsepower and 445 lb-ft of torque.
+Unlike the first-generation GTS, which was available with a unique-for-the-segment six-speed manual transmission, the current model is available exclusively with an eight-speed automatic transmission with an integrated stop-start system that boosts fuel economy.

 Not content with merely adding more power, Porsche also modified the Cayenne GTS's suspension, lowering it by 0.8 inches compared with the S and adding stiffer dampers.
 An option on most other Cayenne models, Porsche Active Suspension Management, or PASM, is standard equipment of the GTS.
 This advanced suspension system provides infinite damper control for both the front and rear axles, and a choice of three settings: Comfort, Normal and Sport.

-GTS-specific exterior touches include lower side sills, a power dome hood, wider fenders, a roof spoiler with a twin-wing profile and four black exhaust tips.
+GTS-specific exterior touches include lower side sills, a power dome hood, wider fenders, a roof spoiler with a twin-wing profile, 20-inch alloy wheels and four black exhaust tips.

 Also contributing to handling is an active all-wheel drive system with an electronically controlled multiple-plate clutch.
-This system reduces weight, and it can also be paired (for the first time) with Porsche's Porsche Torque Vectoring Plus option.
+This system reduces weight, and it can also be paired with Porsche's Porsche Torque Vectoring Plus option.

-In typical Porsche fashion, the options list is longer than Infinite Jest.
+In typical Porsche fashion, the list of options is longer than Infinite Jest.
 Highlights include carbon ceramic brake, an off-road underbody protection kit and a 1000+ watt, 16-speaker Burmester sound system.